Novartis weighs joint ventures, unconventional deals for smaller businesses

 Novartis is also pinning its hopes on a slew of potential 'blockbuster' treatments for cancer, heart failure and lung disease.

-But that ambition hit a stumbling block last week, when the European health regulator took an unfavourable position on its heart failure drug serelaxin, forcing the company to delay its original launch plans.
+But that ambition hit a stumbling block last week, when the European health regulator took an unfavorable position on its heart failure drug serelaxin, forcing the company to delay its original launch plans.

 The company said it would lift its dividend to 2.45 Swiss francs per share for 2013, compared to the 2.30 francs it paid out last year.